-- 1. Demonstrate knowledge and understanding of texts, themes, literary devices and cultural influences in literary/ artistic and philosophic works in English from across the world in a range of genres and ages. - 2.
-Apply knowledge of language and linguistics to the acquisition and analysis of languages including a second foreign language for personal and professional purposes. - 3.
-Analyze, critique and resolve issues of language, style and terminology encountered in translation from and into Arabic/ English and prepare accurate translations of media, legal, literary and political language. - 4.
+- 1. Demonstrate knowledge and understanding of texts, themes, literary devices and cultural influences in literary/ artistic and philosophic/psychological works in English from across the world in a range of genres and ages. - Apply knowledge of language and linguistics to the acquisition and analysis of languages including a second foreign language for personal and professional purposes. - 3.
+Analyse, critique and resolve issues of language, style and terminology encountered in translation from and into Arabic/ English and prepare accurate translations of media, legal, literary and other disciplines. - 4.
 Undertake and present research using academic conventions and technology and demonstrating punctuality, time management and a systematic understanding of a chosen subject of study. - 5.
-Present evidence based arguments using appropriate English orally and in writing and recognize the limits of your knowledge. - 6.
-Demonstrate and apply knowledge and critical understanding of cultural context and appropriate theory to resolve translation issues. - 7.
-Undertake subtitling, consecutive and simultaneous translation of a range of speeches, texts and media extracts, in addition to UN translation, legal and documentary translation and tenets of theory of translation using general and specialist language.
+Present evidence-based arguments using appropriate English orally and in writing and recognize limitation of knowledge. - 6.
+Demonstrate knowledge and critical understanding of key concepts related to human resources and the management of organizations. - 7.
+Apply conceptual understanding to the analysis of the local and global challenges faced by public and private organizations and evaluate related management practices.

-13. Detailed Learning Outcomes: the course design aims to offer students the opportunity to acquire the following:
+The course design aims to offer students the opportunity to acquire the following:

-- A. Knowledge and understanding of: - 1.
-Linguistic features of English and Arabic languages in addition to another foreign language - 2.
+A. Knowledge and understanding of:

+- 1. Natural languages (English, Arabic, SFL) and/or computer languages - 2.
 Terminology used for translation of political, media, legal and literary texts. - 3.
 Literature from different periods and cultures - 4.
 Arabic literature and its genres - 5.
-The role of literary criticism in shaping literary interpretation and value - 6.
-Mainstream theories of Translation
+The role of literary and cultural studies in shaping literary interpretation and value - 6.
+Key concepts of effective Human Resource Management, Organizational Behavior and other management disciplines